markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## LastApiCall
-This is a `DateTime` representing the last time this Acess Token was used to call the API.
+This is a `DateTime` representing the last time this Access Token was used to call the API.
 This will be updated automatically every time a request is made to the reddit API.

 ```yaml
 Name: LastApiCall